atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 **Discussion:** The committee discussed the need for larger clear ground space in the public right-of-way.
 See discussion at Section X02.3.1.3.

+###### X02.3.5.4 Height of tables

-**X02.3.5.4 Height of tables.** The tops of tables and counters required to be accessible shall be 28 inches (710 mm) minimum to 34 inches (865 mm) maximum above the floor or ground.
+The tops of tables and counters required to be accessible shall be 28 inches (710 mm) minimum to 34 inches (865 mm) maximum above the floor or ground.

 **EXCEPTION:** When accessible tables are provided for children's use, the tops of tables shall be 26 inches (660 mm) minimum to 30 inches (760 mm) maximum above the floor or ground.

-#### Figure X02.3 C Bench with Adjacent Clear Area
+**Figure X02.3 C Bench with Adjacent Clear Area**

 ![Bench with adjacent clear area for wheelchair user (plan view).](https://www.access-board.gov/images/guidelines_standards/Streets_Sidewalks/PROW/2.3C.gif)